WPMedia/news-theme-css/scss/homepage.md

 - Typography
 - Breakpoints and spacing
 - Utility Sass functions (i.e. convert px to rems, etc.)
+- A JavaScript package that has versions of some of the Sass functions (i.e. `calculateRem`, `lightenDarkenColor` ) as well as an object
+(`framework`) that holds properties for spacing, breakpoints, etc. The `js/framework.js` file is useful when you need to tap into some of the functionality and properties of the framework when working in JavaScript.
+The JavaScript package also has a set of styled components (`js/styled/linkHovers.js`) that are used to set hover styles.

 ### Getting Started:
 To use Theme CSS within a feature pack repository, it must be configured through a file in the root of the repo called `blocks.json`.
 This is a file that Fusion (Hydrate versions) knows to